 The tech will take all sorts of measurements and should also be able to tell you the gender of your baby if you want to know.
 If you don’t want to know the gender be sure to tell the tech at the beginning that you DO NOT want to know the gender.

 Week 20 – Have a gender reveal.
 Gender reveal parties are the hot new thing.
 Honestly, I’m too impatient to wait and let someone else know the gender first.
 But I did mail a popper to my best friend who lives across the country so I could surprise her with a gender reveal for what turned out to be my second daughter.

 Week 21 – Start planning your baby shower.
 There are really no rules anymore.
 Get a relative or close friend to plan your party or plan your own!
 I helped plan most of my own party.
 Plus then I got veto power over some of the games.
 I was not about to let anyone measure how big around my belly was!

-Week 22 – Get a prenatal massage & register for birthing classes.
+Week 22 – Get a prenatal massage & register for childbirth classes.
 By this point in your pregnancy, you might be feeling some aches and pains.
 It’s a great time to book yourself a prenatal massage.
 Just make sure it’s at a reputable place and that it is a prenatal massage.
 They’ll avoid having you lay flat on your back or stomach.

 This is also a great time to register for birthing classes.
 You generally want to start your classes between 26-28 weeks along and they can fill up quickly.
 Lamaze is the one most people have heard of, but I don’t think they even have that anymore.
 There are lots of different classes and birthing methods you can use.